 Betting will take place at brick-and-mortar sportsbooks, at kiosks in bars, restaurants and grocery stores, and on computers and mobile apps.
-Here is the approved list of in-person and online sportsbooks.
+Here is the approved list of Ohio betting sites.

 The Ohio State-Georgia game starts Saturday at 8 p.m.
 ET, four hours before betting is legal in Ohio.